malloydata/malloy/docs/_src/language/fields.md

 Dimensions are fields representing scalar values.
 All fields inherited directly from a table are dimensions.

-Dimensions are be defined using expressions that contain no aggregate functions.
+Dimensions are defined using expressions that contain no aggregate functions.

 ```malloy